Zinc Formalin Fixative

 (use: On auto processor or as a prefixative.
 Working solution.
 Replacement for Zinc Formalin Sensitizer in Steiner-Chapman Stain.)

-- Shelf Life 2 years from date of manufacture.
+- Shelf Life is 2 years from date of manufacture.

 |1 Liter||1 Gallon||20 Liter Cube|

 For storage requirements and expiration date refer to individual bottle labels.

 Newcomer Supply Zinc Formalin Fixative (ZFF) is a ready-to-use unbuffered zinc sulfate solution, recommended as an all-purpose tissue fixative for demonstration of crisp nuclear detail, superior cellular morphology, enhanced hematoxylin and eosin (H&E) staining, special staining and immunohistochemical (IHC) studies.
 This zinc sulfate fixative presents minimal safety hazards and is non-corrosive.

 Zinc Formalin Fixative can also be used as a substitute for Zinc Formalin Sensitizer in the Steiner-Chapman Modified Silver Stain Kit (Part 9172).